Tube based Balancing Amplifier

 (single-ended to push-pull)

-A friend asked me to design a balancing amplifier to connect the asymmetrical RCA outputs of his phono stage, CD
+A friend asked me to design a balancing stage to connect the asymmetrical RCA outputs of his phono stage, CD

 player and internet streamer to the symmetrical XLR inputs of his active loudspeakers.
 It should be tube based with